 Guideline Comments New landscaping shall consist predominantly of native plant and tree species.
 Plants that are native to the Coastal Douglas-fir biogeoclimatic zone are preferred in landscape treatments as they provide habitat for threatened indigenous flora and fauna.
 Drought tolerant plants native to western North America, that are known to be non-invasive, are a good alternative choice for landscaped areas.
 Native shrubs and groundcovers will be emphasized for the Building Permit submission.
 In residential locations plan for 'nature out front'; for new landscaping in front and exterior side yards use a variety of site-appropriate, native species; thereby contributing positively to pedestrian friendly urban streets, future greenways and habitat enhanced corridors.
-The building is surrounded by diverse landscape elements including deciduous trees+ medium shrubs along Dunsmuir Rd, small deciduous trees and large shrubs between neighbouring buildings.
-Stepped, layered planters wrapped in vines follow the slope of Dunsmuir Rd. and wrap around the East side of the property, enhancing the streetscape experience.
+The building is surrounded by diverse landscape elements including columnar deciduous trees+ small & medium shrubs along Admirals Rd +Naden St, small deciduous trees and large shrubs between neighbouring buildings.
+Stepped, layered planters wrapped in vines step up from Admirals Rd., enhancing the streetscape experience.
 Choose trees and plants for site conditions; consider shade, sunlight, heat, wind-exposure, sea spray tolerance, and year round moisture requirements in their placement.
 Included.
 Consider the habitat and food needs of birds, pollinators, and humans in tree and plant species Included.

 selection and placement; native plantings and food gardens compliment each other.
 Encourage native plant and food gardens to spill from private land into boulevards.
-Challenging on this site due to changes in grade and planter walls.
+N/A - there is no boulevard on this site.
 Avoid monoculture plantings, especially expanses of turf grass outside of playing field sites.
 A variety of plant species have been selected for this site.
 Snags, logs, driftwood and rock cairns may be used as interesting landscaping features that also provide habitat for native flora and fauna.
 N/A Avoid using fast-growing non-native plants to cover and retain soils as they may become invasive and a constraint to the establishment of other plants.
 N/A Locate civil servicing pipes/lines under driveways or other paved areas to minimize tree root damage.
 Servicing pipes will be located to minimize tree root damage.
 Design retaining wall spacing and landscape planting areas of sufficient width and depth to support plantings Retaining walls / planters have all been designed in consultation with adequate width and depth to support landscape plantings.
 Support the daylighting of portions of the stormwater system for enhanced habitat.
 N/A for this site.
 Aim to meet the Canadian Landscape Standards in all landscaping installations.
 Yes.